Majors and Minors:

 The average English class at Carthage has fewer than 20 students, so you will have an opportunity to build strong relationships with your professors.
 “The professors in the English department are supportive, open to new ideas, and willing to meet with their students outside of the classroom to ensure success and a deeper comprehension of complex topics,” says English and French major Miranda Paikowski ’20.
 Carthage’s Visiting Writer Series regularly brings poets and novelists to campus for workshops, readings, and lectures.

 Many of the English courses at Carthage are interdisciplinary, allowing students to explore literature from multiple points of view.
-Courses include American Literary Traditions, Literature in Its Time: Shakespeare’s Comic Contemporaries; Midnight’s Children, Parents, and Grandchildren (Indian Fiction in English); The Bible as Literature; The Harlem Renaissance; and many more.
+Courses include American Literary Traditions, Literature In Its Time I: Magic and Witchcraft; Midnight’s Children, Parents, and Grandchildren (Indian Fiction in English); The Bible as Literature; The Harlem Renaissance; and many more.

 Enhanced Learning, Travel

-English students at Carthage are expected to take advantage of the many opportunities on and off campus to enrich their education.
-Literary programs, from lectures to plays, are offered at Carthage and in renowned theatres in nearby Milwaukee and Chicago.
-Every fall, English faculty and students travel to Ontario for the acclaimed Stratford Shakespeare Festival.
+English students at Carthage are encouraged to take advantage of the many opportunities on and off campus to enrich their education.
+Each semester, the English Department organizes a wide variety of on-campus lectures and writing series, and off-campus theatre trips and museum visits.
+Every fall, English faculty and students travel to Ontario for the acclaimed Stratford Festival, where we see a variety of plays from Shakespearean tragedies to modern musicals.
 On campus, student writers meet weekly for poetry slams and open-mic nights, or gather in the Writing Center to share and receive writing assistance.

 English students develop skills that are vital to careers in many fields, from journalism to public relations to law.
 English majors think critically and creatively, in order to see problems from many angles.
 They are informed and effective communicators, and carry with them a love of literature and writing that enriches them for life.